Veer

 The Veer is an option running play often associated with option offenses in American football, made famous at the collegiate level by Bill Yeoman's Houston Cougars.
-It is currently run primarily on the high school level, with some usage at the collegiate and the professional level where the Veer's blocking scheme has been modified as part of the zone blocking system.
-The Veer is an effective ball control offense that can help minimize mismatches in a game for a team.
+It is currently run primarily at high school level, with some usage at the collegiate and the professional level where Veer's blocking scheme has been modified as part of the zone blocking system.
+The Veer is an effective ball-control offense that can help minimize mismatches in a game for a team.
 However, it can lead to turnovers with pitches and handoff option reads.

 Formations

-The Veer can be run out of any variety of formations, although it was primarily designed to be run out of the split-backed, aptly named veer formation.
+The Veer can be run out of a variety of formations.
+However, it was primarily designed to be run out of the split-backed, aptly named veer formation.
 It has been used out of the I-formation (and its variants, including the Power-I and Maryland I) and the wishbone formation.
-Some variants of the triple option have now made the jump to the shotgun formation, which has become a popular option formation since Eric Crouch and the University of Nebraska Cornhuskers used the shotgun option during his 2001 Heisman campaign.
+Some variants of the triple option have now made the jump to the shotgun formation, which has become a popular option formation since Eric Crouch and the Nebraska Cornhuskers used the shotgun option during his 2001 Heisman campaign.

 How it works

-The Veer option is generally regarded as a "triple option".
+The Veer option is generally regarded as a "triple option."
 It is designed as a three-back attack with one player taking a dive course, one taking a pitch course and another being a lead blocker on the perimeter of the offensive formation.
 The QB makes reads on defensive players and then distributes the ball according to the defensive reaction to the offense.
 A typical play proceeds as follows (we will assume that this is an "outside veer" going to the right side out of the split-back formation): the quarterback takes the snap.
-He then does what is called "opening up": the quarterback goes from his two-point stance, facing forward, and takes (in this situation) his opposite side, left foot and pivots ninety degrees on his right foot, extending the ball toward the sideline he is facing.
-The split-back halfback on the right side, who in this situation is the "dive back", goes forward into the line to where the quarterback is and meets in an area called the "mesh point".
+He then does what is called "opening up:" The quarterback goes from his two-point stance, facing forward, and takes (in this situation) his opposite side, left foot, and pivots ninety degrees on his right foot, extending the ball toward the sideline he is facing.
+The split-back halfback on the right side, who in this situation is the "dive back," goes forward into the line to where the quarterback is and meets in an area called the "mesh point."
 This is where the idea of the Veer begins to take shape: the offensive line has left one man unblocked here, most likely a defensive tackle (although it can be a linebacker) or even a defensive end.